zwettemaan/IDTideChart/README.md

 and use the interactive map to find a tide station.

-Pay attention to the type of station you select: there are also stations for current, temperature and other types of measurements - these won't be able to provide tide information.
+Pay attention to the type of station you select: there are also stations for current, temperature and other types of measurements and these won't be able to provide tide information.

 Example tide station codes: